memgraph/documentation/pages/querying/performance-optimization.md

 ANALYZE GRAPH DELETE STATISTICS;
 ```

-The results will contain all label-property indices that were successfully deleted:
+The results will contain all label-property indexes that were successfully deleted:

 | label | property |
 | ----- | -------- |